 You simply can’t go anywhere in Bulgaria without some piece of vital information or history always leading back to Plovdiv.
 Why’s that you wonder?
 Because the the city has been inhabited since the 6th millennium B.C. when it was first established as a Neolithic settlement.
 That makes Plovdiv quite possibly THE OLDEST city in Europe, and therefore, possibly the world!
 It was founded by the Thracians and conquered by Philip II of Macedon in the 4th century B.C. which came with a name change to Philippopolis.
 Until the arrival of the Romans, the city would go back and forth between the Thracians and the kings of Macedon.
 The Ottomans would later seize control in the 14th century and would later be reunified with Bulgaria in 1885.

 The city flourished under the rule of the Romans and the town became known as Trimontium, as it was on a vital road network that led through the Balkans to Istanbul.
-Today, there are many impressive Roman ruins scattered throughout the city center.
+Today, Plovdiv is home to some of the most impressive ancient ruins in Europe outside of Rome scattered throughout the city center.

 2. Plovdiv’s Roman Ruins

-Once such example is the Roman Theater which was built in 117 AD and could hold between 5-7,000 people, but wasn’t discovered until the 1970’s due to a landslide which led to a major excavation.
+One such example are the best Roman ruins in Eastern Europe, the Roman Theater, which was built in 117 AD and could hold between 5-7,000 people, but wasn’t discovered until the 1970’s due to a landslide which led to a major excavation.
 Set into the hillside overlooking the city and the surrounding Rhodope Mountains, the Romans were big fans of attending the theater to watch performances and gladiator fights with animals.
 Names of honorary citizens, such as representatives of the city council, the magistrates and even friends of the Emperor were inscribed on to the seats.
 Sections of the theater are also inscribed with names of the city quarters so that citizens knew where they belonged.
-Today, it is one of the world’s best preserved ancient theaters and is now a symbol of the town’s rich history.
+Today, it is one of the world’s best preserved ancient theaters and is now a symbol of the town’s rich history making it one of the top things to see in Plovdiv!

 Located in the center of the town along the city’s main street, buried beneath the city is yet another Roman ruin, the Stadium of Trimontium.
 It wasn’t discovered until 1923 when renovations of today’s buildings started to take place.
 By the time they were done excavating it, the stadium stretched from one end of town to the other, however, only a portion of it has been excavated due to the fact that the city unknowingly built atop it.
 Only the northern end can be viewed.